cantinilab/scPRINT/README.md

 )
 ```

-You can also recreate the gene embedding file through
+But if you want to, you can also recreate the gene embedding file through
 [this notebook](notebooks/generate_gene_embeddings.ipynb).
 Just call the
 functions, and it should recreate the file itself.